Reliance Cyber and Google Cloud Security unite to transform cybersecurity for UK businesses

-LONDON, May 28, 2024 /PRNewswire/ -- Leading Managed Security Service Provider (MSSP), Reliance Cyber has been selected as one of only four MSSPs to partner with Google Cloud Security (GCS).
-This collaboration is set to make cybersecurity more effective and less complicated for businesses throughout the UK and Ireland.
+LONDON, May 28, 2024 /PRNewswire/ -- Leading MSSP, Reliance Cyber, has announced it is now a Google Cloud Managed Security Service Provider.
+This collaboration will help to make cybersecurity more effective and less complicated for businesses throughout the UK and Ireland.

 Why this matters:

 In today's complex security environment, businesses face a multitude of challenges, including escalating cyberattacks, an overwhelming number of security alerts, rising cybersecurity costs, and a critical shortage of skilled professionals.
-The partnership between Reliance Cyber and Google Cloud Security provides organisations with improved security postures through insightful, data-driven analytics, which underpin Reliance Cyber's XDR service.
-For businesses facing diverse economic, social, and technological changes-such as the ongoing impacts of COVID-19, the transition to hybrid and remote work, rapid technological advancements like AI, and budget pressures from the cost of living crisis-this partnership represents a significant step forward.
-It enhances cybersecurity without the usual challenges of high costs, complexity, or the need for specialised staff.
-It's about making world-class security simple and available to a wider audience.
+The partnership with Google Cloud Security introduces a transformative solution, empowering organisations with enhanced security postures through insightful, data-driven analytics underpinning Reliance Cyber's XDR service.
+This collaboration provides essential visibility and scalability while also reducing operational costs-benefits that are increasingly crucial as businesses navigate wide-ranging economic, social, and technological shifts.
+These include the persistent impacts of COVID-19, the shift to hybrid and remote work models, and rapid advancements in technologies like AI -that pressure budgets even as cybersecurity risks escalate.

 What's changing:

+- Advanced security tools: Leveraging Google Security Operations' SOAR capabilities and powerful telemetry, Reliance Cyber's service-focused approach will provide enhanced visibility across organisations' digital environments, enabling smarter detection and more effective mitigation of security threats.

-- Enhanced visibility, lower costs: Leveraging Google's SOAR capabilities and Chronicle's powerful telemetry, Reliance Cyber's tailored ingestion approach means organisations can achieve enhanced visibility across their digital environments at a reduced cost.
-This approach enables proactive prevention and detection of threats, ensuring better security with less expenditure.
+- Enhanced visibility, lower costs: Leveraging Google Cloud's advanced data analysis and Reliance Cyber's tailored ingestion approach, organisations achieve comprehensive oversight of their digital landscapes at a reduced cost.
+This approach enables proactive prevention and detection of threats, ensuring more security with less expenditure.

 Key benefits of the strategic partnership include:

-- AI and automation: Automation is at the core of Reliance Cyber's offering.
-Every alert is enriched with threat intel from leading vendors, automatically correlated, and grouped into cases, reducing mean time to detect (MTTD) and mean time to respond (MTTR).
-Google's additions enhance this with lower data ingestion costs, superior threat intelligence, curated detections, and advanced anomaly detection using machine learning
+- AI and Automation: Automation is at the core of Reliance Cyber's offering.
+Every alert is enriched with threat intelligence, automatically correlated, and grouped into cases, reducing mean time to detect (MTTD) and mean time to respond (MTTR).
+Google Cloud's additions enhance this with lower data ingestion costs, superior threat intelligence, curated detections, and advanced anomaly detection using machine learning.

-- Simplified security operations to support staff: Integration of Google Cloud's SOAR capabilities simplifies the security management landscape, allowing CISOs to focus on strategic planning rather than daily operational hurdles
+- Simplified Security Operations: Integration of Google Security Operations' SOAR capabilities simplifies the security management landscape, allowing CISOs to focus on strategic planning rather than daily operational hurdles.

-- Scalable security for business growth: The partnership supports business expansion strategies by providing scalable security solutions that grow with the company, crucial for organisations driving technological advancement
+- Scalable Security for Business Growth: The partnership supports business expansion strategies by providing scalable security solutions that grow with the company, crucial for organizations driving technological advancement.

-Rob Walton, Chief Revenue Officer at Reliance Cyber, on the transformative impact: "We're thrilled to partner with Google Cloud Security.
-This partnership aligns perfectly with our mission to deliver comprehensive, advanced security services to the market, making top-level security accessible and manageable for businesses of all sizes.
-Ultimately, it's about creating predictability and peace of mind in an area that can often cause businesses and their boards sleepless nights, particularly due to concerns about attacks and the financial constraints that dictate risk appetites."
+Rob Walton, Chief Revenue Officer at Reliance Cyber, on the transformative impact: "We're excited to collaborate with Google Cloud on this initiative.
+This partnership not only aligns perfectly with our mission to provide comprehensive, advanced security services but also makes top-level security accessible and manageable for every business, regardless of size.
+It's about creating predictability and peace of mind in an area that can often cause businesses and their boards sleepless nights, especially due to concerns about attacks and the financial constraints that dictate risk appetites."

 Do you want more coverage, at less cost, with zero compromises?